 Share-Based Compensation.
 In the nine months ended September 30, 2018, UAL granted share-based compensation awards pursuant to the United Continental Holdings, Inc. 2017 Incentive Compensation Plan.
 These share-based compensation awards include 1.8 million RSUs consisting of 1.1 million time-vested RSUs and 0.7 million performance-based RSUs.
-The time-vested RSUs vest pro-rata, on February 28th of each year, over a three -year period from the date of grant.
+The time-vested RSUs vest pro-rata, on February 28th of each year, over a three-year period from the date of grant.
 These RSUs are generally equity awards settled in stock for domestic employees and liability awards settled in cash for international employees.
-The cash payments are based on the 20 -day average closing price of UAL common stock immediately prior to the vesting date.
+The cash payments are based on the 20-day average closing price of UAL common stock immediately prior to the vesting date.
 The performance-based RSUs vest based on the Company's relative improvement in pre-tax margin, as compared to a group of industry peers, for the three years ending December 31, 2020.
-If this performance condition is achieved, cash payments will be made after the end of the performance-based RSUs as liability awards.
+If this performance condition is achieved, cash payments will be made after the end of the performance period based on the 20-day average closing price of UAL company accounts for the performance based RSUs as liability awards.